 This course familiarizes students with laws, rules, and driving techniques required for operating emergency vehicles.
 It also includes a review of hydraulics.
 The practical section of the course consists of fire ground evolutions and driving.
 The course also covers the use and operation of pre-connected lines, tandem pumping, drafting relays, and master streams.
-FFP1301, BFST1301, ATPC1301 Fire Service Hydraulics is a pre-requisite for this course so students should already have a basic understanding of fire stream hydraulics.
+FFP1301, BFST1301, and ATPC1301 Fire Service Hydraulics are prerequisites for this course, so students should already have a basic understanding of fire stream hydraulics.

-- BFST703 or ATCP703 Aerial Operations (blended). is a 45-hour open enrollment, self-paced, blended, eLearning course with a 16-hour in-person component.
+- BFST703 or ATPC703 Aerial Operations (blended).
+Is a 45-hour open enrollment, self-paced, blended eLearning course with a 16-hour in-person component.
 It is one of the fire pre-certification requirements for Florida Aerial Apparatus Operator.
-BFST703 or ATCP703 Aerial Operations follows the JPRs of NFPA 1002 (2014) and familiarizes students with emergency vehicle operation, including the laws, rules, and driving techniques required for these vehicles.
+BFST703 or ATPC703 Aerial Operations follows the JPRs of NFPA 1002 (2014) and familiarizes students with emergency vehicle operations, including the laws, rules, and driving techniques required for these vehicles.
 The course also includes a review of hydraulics.

-The practical portion of this course consists of two 8-hour days for Apparatus Operator and two 8-hours days for Aerial Operations at the following location unless other arrangements are made with the instructor.
-Exact location and time will be confirmed on the course calendar.
+The practical portion of this course consists of two 8-hour days for Apparatus Operators and two 8-hour days for Aerial Operations at the following location unless other arrangements are made with the instructor.
+The exact location and time will be confirmed on the course calendar.